-Article 18 - Exemption from examinations or practicals
+Article 18 - Exemption from interim examinations or practicals

-After having been advised by the relevant examiner, the board of examiners may decide to exempt students from an examination or practical on the grounds of:

-- a. an examination, degree audit or practical completed within the Dutch higher education system or elsewhere which, as regards content and study load, corresponds with the examination or practical for which exemption is sought, or - b. knowledge and/or skills acquired outside the higher education system.
+- 1. After having been advised by the relevant examiner, the Board of Examiners may decide to exempt students from an interim examination or practical on the grounds of: - a. an interim examination, degree audit or practical successfully completed within the Dutch higher education system or elsewhere which, as regards content and study load, corresponds with the subject for which exemption is sought, or; - b. knowledge and/or skills acquired outside the higher education system. - 2.
+Students seeking to receive credit for extra-curricular student projects in the MSc programme who seek to receive an exemption based on participation in extra-curricular student projects can only submit their request prior to the start of the project.
+The request should clearly state how the learning objectives of the course for which the exemption is requested are met.
+No exemptions will be granted for requests submitted after the start of the extra-curricular student project. - 3.
+No exemption will be granted for the MSc graduation project.